neondatabase/psql-describe/README.md

 ## Tests

+The tests compare this software's output against `psql` for the commands in `test/tests.txt`.
+Output is expected to be character-for-character identical, except for differences in trailing space at the end of lines.

 To test on my machine, I run:

 ```
 ./test.mjs /usr/local/pgsql/bin/psql postgres://localhost:5435/main < tests.txt
 ```

-In case of failure, the tests halt and a `psql.txt` and `local.txt` are written, for you to diff.
+In case of failure, the tests halt and a `psql.txt` and `local.txt` are written, which you can then `diff`.

 ### Database